Fudan-iGEM/2024-wiki/src/pv.md

 ### measurement, by sy

-To collect data for our software tools, we developed this year’s measurement, the Spot Assay.
+To collect data for our software tools, we developed this year's measurement, the Spot Assay.
 This assay, traditionally used in yeast genetics studies, was used to evaluate how plasmid transformations affect *E. coli* growth.

 It involves spotting dilutions of bacterial cultures onto agar plates with and without induction.
 After inclubation at 37 degree, the colony sizes on the plates reveal how different plasmids affect bacterial growth.
 Comparing to the time-consuming OD600 measurements of liquid cultures, the Spot Assay offers several advantages: minimal starting culture, rapid results within 24 hours, high sensitivity for detecting subtle growth differences, simultaneous testing of multiple plasmids or conditions, easy validation and calibration to ensure reliable results[^9].